cpliakas/search-framework/README.md

 Its purpose is to provide common nomenclature and concepts to facilitate code reuse when building search enabled applications.
-The following example demonstrates how a collection of source data can be indexed using the Search Framework library.
+The following example demonstrates how a collection of source data can be indexed and searched using the Search Framework library.

 Usage
 =====